What is an electric car?

 Electric vehicles have many advantages.
 The two big ones are much cheaper running costs than internal-combustion cars and zero tailpipe emissions.
 The first of these comes from the fact that electric vehicles don’t rely on diesel or petrol as their fuel, but on electricity, which is much cheaper.

-While a litre of petrol or diesel costs on average £1.30, electricity costs just over 14p per kWh.
+While a litre of petrol or diesel costs on average £1.30, electricity costs just over 14p per kilowatt-hour.
 And although litres and kilowatt-hours aren’t directly comparable, you can compare the cost per mile to see just how efficient an electric vehicle is.

 The second advantage is the lack of tailpipe emissions.
 While normal cars emit carbon dioxide, nitrogen dioxide and other harmful pollutants, the tailpipe emissions from electric vehicles is zero.
 Not only does this improve air quality in busy city centres, but it also means owners of electric vehicles don't pay any vehicle excise duty (VED), or road tax.